Criminal Lawyer, DUI Offences, Conveyancing, Wills and Estate Planning, Commercial Law

 It is now, not uncommon to see second time offenders of High Range Drink Driving receive custodial type sentences and in some cases, full time gaol.
 Indeed there are occasions where even first time offenders have received custodial type sentences in circumstances where there are aggravating features in the course of such offenders coming under notice.

-For further information on these offences contact us by phone on 02 9687 3777 or email info@proctorlaw.com.au - Proctor & Associates - Accredited Specialists in Criminal Law.
+If you have been charged with this offence or need advice, call us now on 02 9687 3777 or email info@proctorlaw.com.au – Proctor & Associates – Accredited Specialists in Criminal Law.